How To Manipulate Narcissists (10 Covert Ways To Exploit Them)

 How To Manipulate A Narcissist

-1. Project A Formidable Appearance
+1. Project A Formidable Appearance.

 A tough person can make them miserable in the public sphere, as well as ruin their reputation in their work and personal circles.
+They are always frightened of being ashamed.

-Second, most narcissists assume and are almost certain that it would take them a long time to get a tough person under their charm.
+Second, most narcissists assume and are almost certain that it would take them a very long time to get a tough person under their charm.

 2. Exhaust Them In Their Act.